 Nested stochastic block model for simultaneously clustering networks and nodes

-Nathaniel Josephs, Arash A Amini, Marina Paez, Lizhen Lin · PreprintarXiv
+Nathaniel Josephs, Arash A. Amini, Marina Paez, Lizhen Lin · PreprintarXiv

 @article{josephs2023nested,